TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/README.rst

 Documentation Structure
 -----------------------

-Your manual may be comprised of the whole `Documentation` folder or just of this README file.
+Your manual may be comprised of the whole :file:`Documentation` folder or just of this README file.
 More information about the structure of the files can be found in `Directory and File Names`_ in "Writing Documentation".